-Tick the key that is the longest.
+Tick the box that has the most counters.

 Before proceeding, ensure that the pupils know where they should have indicated their answer, and the correct answer they should have chosen.
 Discuss methods the pupils used to work out their answer.
 Allow the pupils to change their answer to the correct one by crossing out or rubbing out, to make sure they know how to correct errors.